vmsmith/LearningGit/1_Stand_Alone_Machine.md

 Create an empty text file.
 In my world I use `vim`, but you can use any text editor:

     vim file1.txt

+And check the status of your repository:

+    git status

+You should see something like this:

+    On branch master

+    Initial commit

+    nothing to commit (create/copy files and use "git add" to track)

+We will discuss branches and master later on.
+For now, though, the important thing to note is the last line:

+    nothing to commit (create/copy files and use "git add" to track)

+You created a file, but that action in and of itself has relatively little value for Git.
+You need to `add` it, which places it in the _____ where it can be tracked.
+So let's do that:

+    git add file1.txt